 - Middle School Resiliency and Youth Development Module

 - Middle School Resiliency and Youth Development Module Spanish

 If you have questions, please contact

 The Parents Rights & Responsibilities for 2017-18 can be viewed by selecting the link below.

 The 2017-2018 calendar and the 2018-2019 calendar are now available.
 Please review the dates to familiarize yourself with the calendar.
 If you have any questions, please contact your child's school office.

 Esperanza’s School Plan offers the on-going opportunity to plan, implement, monitor, and evaluate a meaningful standards-based curriculum for all students.
 The goals, objectives, and activities have been identified and written based on needs expressed by students, parents, and staff input.
-These goals, objectives, and activities are established to improve and focus instruction at Esperanza’s Elementary School enabling students to meet grade level, district, and Common Core standards.
+These goals, objectives, and activities are established to improve and focus instruction at Esperanza’s Elementary School enabling students to meet grade level, district, and CA state standards.